Relationship Counselling in Downtown Vancouver

-When seen in this way, our relationships can be our greatest teachers.
-Relationship counselling offers people in Vancouver, BC an invaluable opportunity to investigate their unhealed wounds and undeveloped parts.
+However, relationships can be our greatest teachers.
+Relationship counselling offers an invaluable opportunity to investigate unhealed wounds and undeveloped parts.
 Nothing reveals what needs to be worked on as well as repeated interactions with those who know us well.

 Human beings are emotionally and physically built to bond.
-In fact we bond so easily and so completely with others, particularly when we are sexually involved that a great deal of effective relationship becomes about managing to hold on to one’s autonomy and independence while still staying close and connected to our loved one.
+In fact we bond so easily and so much with others, particularly when we are sexually involved that a great deal of effective relationship becomes about struggling to hold on to one’s autonomy and independence while still staying close and connected to our loved one.

 This is the dance of relationship, staying close while remaining distinctly ourselves.
 The problem is many people, and all of us at times, use unhealthy ways of establishing closeness and also of establishing individuality.

 Afraid of losing closeness, we attempt to control our partner; afraid of being engulfed by them we distance, withdraw and coldly shut them out.

 Our habits and preferences for maintaining closeness and autonomy usually begin when we are very young and can be very deeply rooted.

 In real emotional intimacy we are revealed to our partner.
 With true closeness, we are most ourselves and we share who we are in our depths.
 It is through this sharing of the deeply personal that two people can create a beautiful and intimate interpersonal relationship.
 Real intimacy may look like vulnerably asking your partner to connect with you or it may mean sharing with them that you need solitude for a little while.